Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Customer Support

-Overall, I had an okay experience with Eyezy’s live chat and phone support, but the email support wasn’t very helpful.
+Overall, I had an okay experience with Eyezy’s live chat, email, and phone support, but not every rep I talked to was helpful.

 What Eyezy Can Do Better